 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you had a baby within 4 weeks before you start using this medicine.
+- Tell your doctor if you are breastfeeding, or if you had a baby within 4 weeks before you start using this medicine.
 Tell your doctor if you have kidney disease, cervical cancer, diabetes, epilepsy, migraine headaches, heart or blood vessel disease, high cholesterol, high blood pressure, or a family history of breast cancer, or a personal history of cervical cancer, depression, or jaundice during pregnancy.
 Tell your doctor if you smoke cigarettes.